Sony A7S II Comparison Review

 Sony mentions a shutter rating of 200 000 actuations for the A7S II.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the A7S II over, say, three years, one would have to take about 200 pictures each and every day.

-How to find the current shutter count on my Sony A7S II?
+How do I find the shutter count on my Sony A7S II?

 Sony embeds the number of shutter actuations in image metadata.
 You can check the number of shots that your A7S II has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Sony A7S II?